ssiemonsma/Pose_Driven_Image_Generation/README.md

 The entire project is implemented in PyTorch.

 ## Installation of Dependencies
-(Note: I still need to update requirements.txt before you do this!!!
-This will be completed and validated on a fresh virtual environment before the deadline.)
 This project was validated with Python 3.8.8 on Linux.
-All of the project dependencies are located requirements.txt and can be installed with:
+All of the project dependencies are specified in requirements.txt, which includes PyTorch among other required packages.
+If Anaconda is installed as your virtual environment manager, you can set up an environment for this project with the following commands:
+> conda create --name pose_driven_image_generation python=3.8
+> conda activate pose_driven_image_generation
+> conda install cudatoolkit=10.2
 > pip install -r requirements.txt

 ## Hardware Requirements